Chairperson of the OAC - Member since 2017

 Member of the OAC since 2017

-Ms. de Goys has conducted a large number of evaluations, at strategic, programme and project levels and been evaluation manager and team leader for a number of complex evaluations.
-These included UNIDO’s contribution to MDGs, UNIDO’s contribution to One UN processes, evaluation of UNIDO’s medium term strategic plan, thematic evaluation of UNIDO’s contribution to poverty reduction and an evaluation of UNIDO’s Global Forum function.
-She served as the vice-chair of the United Nations Evaluation Group (UNEG) in 2011/12.
+Ms. de Goys has managed and conducted evaluations at strategic, programme and project levels and been team leader for a number of complex evaluations.
+These included Swedish support to Human Rights in Indonesia, Protection of Domestic Workers (ILO), UNIDO’s contribution to MDGs, UNIDO’s contribution to One UN processes, evaluation of UNIDO’s medium term strategic plan, thematic evaluation of UNIDO’s contribution to poverty reduction and an evaluation of UNIDO’s Global Forum function.

 Member of the OAC since 2017